 Improving reclamation

-Mine waste is primarily broken or ground rock with little to no organic matter or nutrients.
-The Lands and Minerals Division has studied the use of waste products to improve vegetation in reclamation of taconite tailings.
-These materials have included various types of compost, residue from paper mills, treated solids from wastewater treatment plants (biosolids) and dredge material from Lake Superior.
-Based on this research, new reclamation procedures have been developed to successfully reclaim coarse taconite tailings.
+LAM environmental research staff have studied the use of waste products to improve vegetation growth following the reclamation of taconite tailings.
+Researchers have studied various types of compost, residue from paper mills, treated solids from wastewater treatment plants (biosolids), and dredge material from Lake Superior.

 Coarse taconite tailings without biosolids